riclzh/novelchemrxn/gaussian_guide.md

 2. Next, open the .gjf in editor and change the keyword route to:

 ```# m11/def2svp opt=(ts,calcfc,noeigen,maxcyc=200) scf=maxcyc=200 freq```
 3. Note that here I am using m11/def2svp as my functional/theory for the calculation here.
-For starters, you should stick to B3LYP/6-31G(d) or B3LYP/6-31G(d,p) as in the previous examples.
+For starters, you should stick to B3LYP/6-31G(d) as in the previous examples.
 Note that the ```%mem``` and ```nprocshared``` should be 8GB and 4 respectively for normal Gadi runs:
 ![TScalc_notepad](/files/guide/TScalc_notepad.png)

 4. Once the .log has terminated normally, make sure that you have an optimized TS.
 Check under >Results>Vibrations and there is only one imaginary (negative) frequency appearing at Mode #1.
 Here the imaginary vibration is truly a N-C bond cleavage by visual inspection.